Free Consultation

 Phase 2: Range (Consolidation)

 The market oscillates between an upper and lower boundary without a clear direction.
 Buyers and sellers are in equilibrium.
-Range phases require mean-reversion strategies rather than trend-following.
+In Auction Market Theory terms, this corresponds to a balance phase: the market has found fair value and is trading around it.

 Phase 3: Momentum / Anomaly